 Once you have made your decision about hearing aids, they will either be ordered from the manufacturer (in the case of custom hearing aids or other devices that are not kept in the clinic) or taken out of stock.
-The next step is to have the hearing aids fitted to your individual prescription and to the physical size and shape of your ear.
+The next step is to have the hearing aids fitted to your individual prescription and to the physical size and shape of your ear using the Real Ear Measurements (REMs) technique.
 Dr. Hoffmann, along with our licensed hearing aid dispenser, will ensure that the hearing aids fit your ear comfortably and securely.
 Then, using the latest research and technology, she will adjust the sound of your new hearing aids to precisely meet your needs and verify that they are meeting your prescription.
 Finally, she will take the time to explain the care and use of the hearing aids and ensure that all of your questions are answered and that you are completely comfortable with the new devices.
 The entire fitting process normally takes 60 to 90 minutes.

 During your first weeks and months with your new hearing aids it is normal to need small adjustments or additional instruction.
 We encourage a follow-up appointment within a week or two of the initial fitting, and a second follow-up within the next one to three months.
 Depending upon individual circumstances there may be more or fewer follow-ups, and there is never any cost for these appointments.